ninglixu/Awesome-PointCloudRegistration/README.md

 - TEASER: Fast and Certifiable Point Cloud Registration.
 T-RO'2020
 - A Practical Maximum Clique Algorithm for Matching with Pairwise Constraints.
 2019
 - GORE: Guaranteed Outlier Removal for Point Cloud Registration with Correspondences.
 TPAMI'2018
 - FGR: Fast Global Registration.
 ECCV'2016
+- On the Unification of Line Processes, Outlier Rejection, and Robust Statistics with Applications in Early Vision.
+IJCV 1996

 ### Survey
 - [Descriptor design] Evaluating Local Geometric Feature Representations for 3D Rigid Data Matching.
 2019 TIP